ShaunMoloi/Image-Captioning-Model-in-TensorFlow/README.md

-# Image Captioning Model in TensorFlow

-This repo follows the blog post from here: https://vanishingcodes.wordpress.com/2017/03/20/using-tensorflow-to-build-image-to-text-deep-learning-application/
+https://vanishingcodes.wordpress.com/2017/03/20/using-tensorflow-to-build-image-to-text-deep-learning-application/

 You can find Image Captioning model implemented using TensorFlow in this repo.
 The model trains on MSCOCO data set which is downloadable from link: